-NESA develops and implements information security standards, policies, and guidelines that all entities in the UAE must adhere to in order to maintain compliance with the regulations.
-It is mandatory for all businesses, government agencies, and service providers operating in the UAE, and involves implementing a range of technical and organizational security measures to ensure the confidentiality, integrity, and availability of information.
-By complying, entities in the UAE can ensure the security of their operations, protect against cyber threats, and maintain the trust of their customers and stakeholders.
+NESA develops and implements information security standards, policies, and guidelines.
+All entities in the UAE must adhere to these standards in order to maintain compliance with the regulations.
+Moreover, it is mandatory for all businesses, government agencies, and service providers operating in the UAE.
+It involves implementation of a range of technical and organizational security measures to ensure the confidentiality, integrity, and availability of information.
+By complying with these measures, entities in the UAE can ensure the security of their operations.
+Additionally, this proactive approach helps protect against cyber threats and maintain the trust of their customers and stakeholders.

 Who must be NESA compliant?

-It is mandated to all government organizations, semi-government organizations and business organizations that are identified as critical infrastructure to UAE.
+All government organizations, semi-government organizations and business organizations that are identified as critical infrastructure to UAE must be NESA compliant.

 What are the standards to follow to become NESA Compliant?

 The UAE National Cyber Security Strategy (NCSS), developed and governed by NESA, defines the protection requirements of UAE Cyberspace.
-The primary standard to follow is UAE Information Assurance Standards (UAE IAS).
+However, the primary standard to follow is UAE Information Assurance Standards (UAE IAS).
 Additionally, the NESA National Cyber Risk Management Framework defines its Risk Assessment process.

 What are the NESA Security Control Implementation timelines?